Who doesn’t want to breathe some fresh air?

 But what is a HEPA filter?

-The full form of HEPA stands for High Efficiency Particulate Air.
+The full form of HEPA stands for High-Efficiency Particulate Air.
 As the name suggests, the filters work by getting rid of unwanted particulates from the air.
-As such, it is quite sought after by consumers today.
+As such, it is pretty sought after by consumers today.

 You will find different types of HEPA filters in the market.
 Based on their efficiency, they have different levels of rating.
 When attached to household appliances, the filters purify the air of the room.
 The likes of these appliances include air conditioners, air purifiers, vacuum cleaners, etc.

-At its peak performance, a HEPA filter eliminates 99% of smoke, pollen, dust, pet dander, etc. from the air.
+A HEPA filter eliminates 99% of smoke, pollen, dust, pet dander, etc., from the air at its peak performance.
 To be precise, all particulate with a diameter of 0.3 microns are effectively removed.
 This includes harmful bacteria and germs as well.